 Another advantage of rental arbitrage is that it can help increase your cash flow.
 This is especially important if you're a landlord who needs to pay a mortgage.
 By making money from your properties through rental arbitrage, you can increase the amount of cash flow in your business.

-While rental arbitrage can have many advantages, there are also some disadvantages to keep in mind.
+While it can have many advantages, there are also several disadvantages to rental arbitrage to keep in mind.
 Let's go over some of the main drawbacks associated with rental arbitrage so that you can decide if this is a good strategy for your unique situation.

 More Cleaning and Maintenance